MatthewVita/cTAKES-Special-Case-QA/README.md

 ## Execution & Results

 1) Web Rest was ran with both `Full` and `Default` pipelines via the web interface.
 Both results can be found in the folder here: `REST MySQL Results`.
+The results are somewhat the same, with `Full` having more textsems, refsems, syntax, and cas nodes.

 2) The regular program was ran with the `AggregatePlaintextFastUMLSProcessor` pipeline via the CLI.
-All results can be found in the folder here: `CVD Results`.
+All results can be found in the folder here: `CVD Results`. `XCAS` and `XMI CAS` both show the SNOMED_US-link to `Bipolar I disorder` and `Severe bipolar I disorder`, which is the correct result.

 ### License